lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Consumer: accept RAM share (resource links), attach IAM role to Redshift, create external schema from data catalog, ensure IAM role has S3 read permissions, run queries.
 - Monitor and enforce least-privilege, use LF‑tags for scalable sharing, and audit access.

-If you want, I can provide exact CLI/SQL samples tailored to your account ARNs and region.

 ## How do you secure PII with column-level privileges and masking while enabling analytics?
 Goal: let analysts run queries/aggregations while preventing unauthorized exposure of PII.
 Use least‑privilege column controls + masking/pseudonymization + auditing/crypto.
 Implementation pattern in Amazon Redshift: